IBM/cloud-pak-operations-cli/docs/development_guide.md

 pip3 install --extra-index-url https://pypi.org/simple --index-url https://test.pypi.org/simple/ data-gate-cli==$VERSION
 ```

-If you are satistifed with the result and would like to publish the Python distribution to [PyPI](https://pypi.org/), continue as follows:
+If you are satisfied with the result and would like to publish the Python distribution to [PyPI](https://pypi.org/), continue as follows:

 - Create a pull request based on the created branch
 - Merge the reviewed pull request